Insights

 Grapes used in winemaking can also be impacted in the following ways:

 • Wineries in California typically harvest their grapes during peak wildfire season (August through October).
-If a winery is subject to an evacuation order they may have to abandon the harvest and leave the picked grapes sitting out at the winery.
-Even if these grapes are not impacted by smoke taint, they can spoil if left for too long.
-This can be a result of:[9]
+If a winery is subject to an evacuation order, it may have to abandon the harvest and leave the picked grapes sitting out at the winery.
+Even if these grapes are not affected by smoke taint, they can spoil if left for too long.
+This can be a result of [12]:

 • Grapes and wine can both be impacted by high temperatures.
-This can occur due to the wine being in close proximity to the fires or as a result of power outages that shut down cooling systems in a winery.
-Exposure to heat can change the sensory characteristics of a wine, and excessive heat can result in the wine having a cloudy appearance, even causing bottles to leak.[10]
+This can occur when wine is in close proximity to the fires or when power outages shut down winery cooling systems.
+Exposure to heat can change the sensory characteristics of a wine, and excessive heat can result in the wine having a cloudy appearance, even causing bottles to leak [13].

 Key Steps to Valuing Wine

-In most incidences, we will take the following steps to value wine:
+In most instances, we will take the following steps to value wine:

-Our first step is to review the grape weigh tags for the impacted wine.
-This allows us to verify both the volume of the wine and the grape varietal.
+Our first step is to determine the quantity of grapes or wine impacted.
+Reviewing the grape weigh tags for the impacted wine allows us to verify both the volume of the grapes and wine produced from those grapes and the grape varietal.

 What Is a Weigh Tag?

-During a normal harvest, after grapes have been picked from the vine, they will be taken to a weigh station where they will be weighed, and a weighmaster certificate (commonly known as a “weigh tag”) will be produced, showing information including the weigh date, grape varietal & appellation, and net weight.
+During a normal harvest, after grapes have been picked from the vine, they will be taken to a weigh station where they will be weighed.
+A weighmaster certificate (commonly known as a “weigh tag”) will be produced, showing information including the weigh date, grape varietal & appellation, and net weight.

 Why Are Weigh Tags Important?